DSI-FDI/final-project/iteration_2_and_3_dsi.md

 Also, we have added more views for making a reservation and changed the maps.
 We basically use arrows to notify the user what to do.

-And we have removed the hurts and put a fixed warning about the state of the girl on the date.
+And we have removed the hearts and put a fixed warning about the state of the girl on the date.

 In general the first iteration was a good work but we have improved and simplified many stuff.